LaurenceJJones/workshop-katacoda/crowdsec-kubernetes-audit/step4/text.md

 # Step 4: Generate an alert

-You can check that crowdsec is reading the audit logs properly (as the auditing was just enabled, it may take a few attempts before anything is shown):
+You can check that CrowdSec is reading the audit logs properly (as auditing was just enabled, it may take a few attempts before anything appears):
 ```bash
 kubectl -n crowdsec exec -it $(kubectl -n crowdsec get pods -l type=agent -o jsonpath='{.items[0].metadata.name}') -- cscli metrics
 ```{{exec}}